lborg019/alain.xyz/portfolio/blog/raw-vulkan/index.md

 ## Color Formats

-Knowing what Color formats your GPU supports will play a crutial role in determining what you can display and what kind of buffers you can allocate.
+Knowing what Color formats your GPU supports will play a crucial role in determining what you can display and what kind of buffers you can allocate.

 ```cpp
 // Check to see if we can display rgb colors.